-The key positions (board, chief executive officer, chief financial officer, chief information systems officer) together with other key positions should be filled to provide some stability in the entity.
-See below structure, majority of the key positions are filled by acting candidates:
+The key positions (chief executive officer, chief financial officer, chief information systems officer) together with other key positions should be filled to provide some stability in the entity.
+We note that the entity has recently appointed a new board and wish them the best of luck.

+See below structure that was present during the 2022 audit, majority of the key positions are filled by acting candidates: